 There are different thokku / pickle varieties that we use in Tamil Nadu.
 Tomato thokku is one of the easiest out there!
 This is one thokku that is available in my refrigerator almost throughout the year!
 When I am in no mood to make a chutney or sambar, this thokku saves my day!

-For this thokku, we cook the tomatoes till mushy, grind it along with tamarind.
+For this thokku, we cook the tomatoes till mushy and grind them along with tamarind.
 Then we cook it again in some sesame oil along with the required spices.
 We cook the tomatoes till they reach the thokku/pickle consistency.
 Can it get any easier?

 While there are many variations of tomato thokku , this is a quick recipe from my grandmother’s kitchen.
 She is my cooking idol.
 I love her style of cooking and have grown up eating her dishes.
 Today, when I sit down to write recipes, my first choice is to write about my grandmother’s style of cooking!
 Nothing can come close to it.
 She makes cooking look like a breeze.
 She doesn’t believe in spending the whole day in the kitchen.
 Her recipes are short but delicious.
 She makes a feast in less than an hour.
 A huge inspiration for slow cooks like me 😀